paavininanda/language-translation/GSoC2017-PLT-DevelopmentUpdate.md

 1. Rails 4.2.1
 2. Ruby 2.2.3p173
-3. PostgreSQL (development, test and deployment)
+3. PostgreSQL 8.2 and above are supported (development, test and deployment)

 ## How to run this application?

-1. Clone the repository.
+1. Clone the repository : `git clone https://github.com/systers/language-translation.git`.
+Check into the directory after cloning.

-2. Install PostgesSQL, npm.
+2. Install PostgreSQL (Version 8.2 and above supported) and npm.

-3. Rename config/database.yml.example to config/database.yml Update the config/database.yml file with your host name, postgres username and password.
+3. Rename config/database.yml.example to config/database.yml : `mv config/database.yml.example config/database.yml`.

+4. Update the config/database.yml file with your host name, postgres username and password.

-4. To setup the application run, `rake db:setup`.
+5. To setup the application run, `rake db:setup`.

-5. Install bower using npm `npm install -g bower`.
+6. Install bower using npm : `npm install -g bower`.

-6. To install bower components Run `bower install`.
+7. To install bower components, Run `bower install`.

-7. To run the rails application, Run `rails s`.
+8. To run the rails application, Run `rails s`.

-8. Open `localhost:3000` on your browser to run the application
+9. Open `localhost:3000` on your browser to run the application.

-9. To run the testing suite, Run `rake`.
+10. To run the testing suite, Run `rake`.

-10. To view the coverage details, Open coverage directory and run `python -m SimpleHTTPServer` and visit `localhost:8000` on your browser.
+11. To view the coverage details, From application root, open coverage directory (`cd coverage`) and run `python -m SimpleHTTPServer` and visit `localhost:8000` on your browser.